visym/vipy/README.md

 pip install vipy
 ```

-This package includes optional dependencies, which are installable as a complete package:
+Optional dependencies are installable as a complete package:

 ```python
 pip install 'vipy[all]'
 ```

-You will receive a friendly warning if attempting to use optional dependencies before installation.
+You will receive a friendly warning if attempting to use an optional dependency before installation.

 Quickstart